Suzanne Segal: Spirituality

-Analysis

-Segal's story also received attention by many writers and publications.
+Segal's story received attention by many writers and publications.
 Collisions was reviewed by Yoga Journal magazine in 1997, the reviewer writing, "This frank and engaging account is a fascinating view of the unfolding of a realization without a spiritual practice or intention."

 The 2004 book The Biology of Transcendence tried to characterize Segal's state of mind during her second phase of union: "[It was] fusion with 'the vastness' and her discovery that the vastness perceived its universe through her own sensory system, which was at that point the sensory system of the vastness itself ... [she] essentially perceived the universe perceiving itself, but without her, that perception did not exist."

 A 2008 graduate dissertation by Arvin Paul used Segal's experience as an example of "Shift/s in the Locus of Identity Upon Initial Awakening", "a shift from the conventional sense of self to the uninvolved witness, and/or allpervasive presence, and/or boundless spaciousness, and/or pure awareness, and/or Being, and/or emptiness/void, and/or the Self, and/or the simple recognition of nonseparateness."
-Paul quotes Segal: "That recognition doesn’t change who you really are, ever.
-You have always been That.
-And yes, there is a way that the Vastness Itself can perceive Itself so directly, without any fogging or shadowing or taking anything else to be who you are.
-I guess you could call it a waking up, but what seems most important to convey is that this is who everyone is all the time whether the direct awareness of it is there or not."

 Segal was interviewed for the chapter devoted to her in the 2003 book The Awakening West by Lynn Marie Lumiere and John Lumiere-Wins.

-Segal's own teaching

-After Segal's second shift she began sharing her insights with the public and with a group of psychologists in a "training group".
-She says, "I started training groups for therapists because I want this to be conveyed to those who are in the business of trying to help end suffering".
-She wants people to see "things to be what they are" instead of pathologizing "a broad range of human experience".